Trochanteric bursitis is a common cause of hip pain and also involves inflammation of the bursa at the hip.

 - Do not self prescribe exercises or stretches and incorrect exercises or poor technique will only make your problem worse

-- Do not put heat on the area
+- Don’t put heat on the area